Skip to content

 Bottom Line

 The pop-up and redirect within the browser should be generally kept in blocking mode.
-The safari is, by default, set to block.
-However, we can temporarily allow the pop-ups from the Safari settings menu.
-But it would help to be cautious when allowing the pop-up for security reasons.
+By default, Safari browser is set to block the pop-ups.
+However, we can temporarily allow the pop-ups from the settings menu.

-Similarly, we can block or allow pop-ups on the safari mac computer.
-As I mentioned, be careful while allowing the pop-ups, as this can lead to phishing sites that can hack your credentials and data.
+Similarly, we can block or allow pop-ups in Safari browser on Mac.
+As mentioned, be careful while allowing the pop-ups, as this can lead to phishing sites that can hack your credentials and data.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.